Literature of the Pacific Northwest

 Grading options: A-F (default), P-NP, audit

-Studies fictional, factual, and poetic works by Northwest writers from before the arrival of Euro-Americans to the present.
-Emphasizes relationship between Northwest writing and Northwest social, cultural, and physical environment.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Examines fictional, non-fictional, and poetic works by Northwest writers.
+Emphasizes relationship between Northwest writing and Northwest social, cultural and physical environments.
+Prerequisites: RD 115 and WR 115 or equivalent placement test scores.
 Audit available.

 Upon completion of this course, students will be able to: